 Other bays had underwater concrete blocks with spikes spaced 20 feet apart.
 Moto braggozis can fit between them, but likely need some light to see them by.

 The night before, I had 12 Ba.65's strafe Mellieha Bay's anchorages, their 12.7mm MG's able to sink small boats.
+I didn't want 1st KOMR to have their use.

-Next post: The Bombardment Phase.
+Next post: The Bomber Phase.

 Last edited: